 While normally I’m a HUGE gift card fan, they can be problematic in the labor room.
 You may have several nurses, you may have a lot of staff that were very helpful.
 Often smaller gifts can be better as you can appreciate each one.

-How many Labor and Delivery Nurses Will I Have?
+How many Nurses Will I Have?

 Also, remember that after you have your baby, that unit (called mother/baby, couplet care, or postpartum) is often staffed with different nurses.